Cushendall: Red Bay Castle

 Red Bay Castle, situated between the villages of Cushendall and Waterfoot.
 Built by the Bisset family in the 14th century and later occupied by the MacDonnells, one of the outposts of the Kingdom of Dál Riata.

 Glenariff Forest Park

 Glenariff Forest Park, about 8 km inland from Cushendall, covers an area of 1185 hectares.
 The park contains waterfalls, forest trails, and riverside walks, including a café, toilets, and an exhibition centre.
-Four way-marked trails of varying length (1–9 km) wind through the forest leading you into some of the park's wooded areas.
+Four way-marked trails of varying length (1–9 km) wind through the forest leading walkers into some of the park's wooded areas.